kschweiger/ConfigReader/README.md

 Utility module for interfacing with configparser.

-After writing very similar interfaces to work with config files that are intended to be processed with the configparser module, I decided to move this to a repository so I have a central place for it.
+After writing very similar interfaces to work with config files that are intended to be processed with the configparser module multiple times, I decided to move this to a repository so I have a central place for it.

-Implements utility for advanced formatiing of config files:
+Implements utility to deal with formatting in config files:

 ```
 [Section1l]